Newhall incident: Gary Kness

 Gary Dean Kness, age 31, a former U.S. Marine and computer operator, was en route to work when he came upon the shootout.
-Kness got out of his vehicle and ran over to the fallen officer Alleyn.
-He tried to drag Alleyn to safety but was unable to move him.
+Kness got out of his vehicle and ran over to Alleyn, who he attempted to drag to safety but was unable to move.
 He looked up and saw Davis discard his now-empty sawed-off shotgun and grab the Remington shotgun that had been dropped by Frago.
 Without realizing Frago had never fired the gun, Davis tried to cycle the action of the shotgun, but since it had not been fired, it was locked on a live round.
 Eventually, he accidentally fired the gun into the air.
 Startled, he dropped the weapon and grabbed the service revolver from Frago's holster.

 Meanwhile, on the other side of the cruiser, Pence fired all six rounds from his Colt Python .357 Magnum revolver at Twinning but missed.
 Twinning returned fire with his Colt 1911, hitting Pence in the chest and in both legs.
 Pence fell to the ground, trying to reload.
 At the time, the CHP did not issue speedloaders to their officers; Pence had to reload one round at a time.
 On the other side of the cruiser, Kness picked up Alleyn's discarded shotgun and tried to fire at Davis, but the gun was empty.
 As Davis opened fire on him with Frago's pistol, Kness dropped the shotgun and returned fire with Alleyn's service revolver.
 His shots hit the Pontiac, and a fragment from one of the bullets lodged into Davis's chest but the shot did not incapacitate him.
 Kness was soon out of ammunition.

 Pence was still trying to reload his revolver and failed to see Twinning's approach.
 As Pence inserted the sixth cartridge and started to close the cylinder of his weapon, Twinning shot and killed him from behind, with two shots to the head at point blank range.
 Kness took cover in a nearby ditch.
 As he did, a third CHP cruiser arrived, carrying Sergeant Harry Ingold and Officer Roger Palmer.
 After a brief exchange of gunfire, Twinning and Davis fled the scene through the darkness in separate directions as a fourth CHP cruiser arrived, carrying Officers Ed Holmes and Richard Robinson.
 Davis took Frago's revolver with him, while Twinning ran off with Pence's revolver and Frago's shotgun.